Padandi Munduku: Plot

+Cast

 Production

 V. Madhusudhana Rao helmed the production design for the film.
 The soundtrack and background score was composed by S. P. Kodandapani.
 The talkie part of the film was shot at Saradhi Studios, in Hyderabad, and crucial scenes were shot in Tenali in Andhra Pradesh with few retrospective scenes showcasing Gandhiji and Jawaharlal Nehru.
 The film was released during the republic day weekend of January 26, 1962, to positive reviews.